Kootenay Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate stands at 46.8%.
-It grew of 1.0 percentage points from March and declined by 2.6 percentage points from same month last year.
+• The local employment rate stands at 52.3%.
+It increased of 0.7 percentage points from May and increased by 1.4 percentage points from same month last year.

-• Local unemployment rate stands at 11.6%.
-It contracted by 0.0 percentage points month-over-month, and showed growth by 2.6 percentage points year-over-year.
+• Local unemployment rate stands at 6.0%.
+It decreased by 2.5 percentage points month-over-month, and declined by 3.6 percentage points year-over-year.

 Employment Trends